 How to Write a Good Job Application Email

 When applying for a new job, it is very important to ensure that your job application email contains all the necessary details.
-Here’s what you need to keep in mind when composing a job application email:
+Here’s what you need to keep in mind when composing your email:

 There’s a very good chance that you created an email account very early as a teenager and are still using it today because it is tied to numerous accounts on websites.
-No matter how cool or hip you think your old email address is, you should never use it for your job application email.
-Always remember to use a professional email address, ideally once that includes your full name.
-Dump that coolstud1995@gmail.com email you’ve been using for years and switch to something like john.sanders@gmail.com for all your job emails.
+No matter how cool or hip you think your old email address is, you should never use it for your application.
+Always remember to use a professional email address, ideally one that includes your full name.

 You are applying for a job that is going to shape your professional career, and you should obviously write a formal job application email.
 Everything from the greeting to the actual language of the email must be kept formal.
-Use “Hello,” instead of “Hey!” and avoid using emojis.
-Keep the content of the email to the point and don’t waste everyone’s time by writing long and irrelevant paragraphs.
+Keep the content of the email to the point and don’t lose attention by writing long and irrelevant paragraphs.

-Any hiring manager or recruiter will only find your job application email relevant if it has all the relevant documents as attachments.
+Any hiring manager or recruiter will only find your job application relevant if it has all the required documents as attachments.
 Relevant documents include your CV, a cover letter, important certifications, etc.

 When readying these files for attaching to the email, ensure that you rename them properly.
 For example, if your CV file attachment is named as "mycvdoc-2-finaldoc-1.docx", your email is probably going to be trashed.
 Instead, include your full name in the file name.
 The hiring manager receives hundreds of resumes, so naming the file as "firstname-lastname-cv.pdf" is a good idea.